peter-raven/FluentBuilders/readme.md

 ##Getting started

-To start using BuildBudy, fork this repository or use nuget:
+To start using FluentBuilders, fork this repository or use nuget:

-    install-package buildbuddy
+    install-package FluentBuilders

 ##Test Data Building Approaches